ibm-cloud-docs/mqcloud/mqoc_create_qm.md

 2. Choose a unique name for your new queue manager.
  * Please ensure that your queue manager name only contains characters from the following set: a-z, A-Z, 0-9, underscore, and period.
 3. Choose a display name that you can quickly identify your queue manager with.
-4. Choose a region.
+4. Choose the location where the queue manager will be deployed.
-5. Choose a plan.
+5. Select the queue manager size.
 6. Click **Create**.

 A record of your new queue manager will appear with a status of `Deploying`.